getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/index.md

     content=__alert_content
     level="warning"
 %}

-Sentry notifications are broadly categorized into alerts and non-alert notifications.
-Alerts can be sent to many supported [LINK: integrations].
-Non-alert notifications only go to email.

-## Alerts

-Sentry provides both Metric Alerts and Issue Alerts.
-You define either type of alert per project.

-### Metric Alerts

 Metric alerts allow you to filter and set thresholds on all errors across a project.
 Use metric alerts for high-level monitoring of patterns or fine-grained monitoring of individual events.
 Metric alerts help express lightweight service-level objectives (SLOs) such as users affected by signup-page errors or volume of database errors.